MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 2: Create a Common Data Service environment<a name="cds"></a>

 After acquiring a Dynamics 365 Guides subscription and assigning licenses, you’ll need to create an environment where you can install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.
-If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Step 3: Install and configure the Dynamics 365 Guides solution](#configure).
+If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Install and configure the Dynamics 365 Guides solution](#configure).

 1. Go to the Power Platform Admin Center and sign in with the admin user credentials (the one where the Dynamics 365 Guides licenses are assigned).